0x09/hfsfuse/README.md

 hfsfuse also includes two standalone tools, hfsdump and hfstar, which can be used without FUSE.

-This driver is read-only and cannot write to or alter the target filesystem.
+This driver and tools are read-only and cannot write to or alter the target filesystem.

 **Supported**